Skip Global navigation and goto content

 • I’m not in school, can I participate in a program?

 No. Interns receive course credit for hours worked according to your internship program.
-Volunteers receive the benefits listed in Section 110.504, Florida Statutes, including state liability protection in accordance with the definition of a volunteer and the provisions of s.
-768.28.
+Volunteers receive the benefits listed in section 110.504, Florida Statutes, including state liability protection in accordance with the definition of a volunteer and the provisions of section 768.28, F.S.